-Henry Robertson is a business development director at Rathbones.
-He operates from the Liverpool office and covers the north west of England and North Wales.
+Henry is a business development director at Rathbones.
+He operates from the Liverpool office and covers the North West of England and North Wales.
 His responsibilities include creating opportunities for investment managers to acquire new business from trustees, both charitable and private, lawyers, accountants and private individuals.
 He joined Rathbones in 1994.
-Prior to this he worked at what was then Wise Speke stockbrokers in Manchester.
+Prior to this, he worked at what was then Wise Speke stockbrokers in Manchester.

 He has over 34 years’ experience within the private client investment industry.
 He joined the Group Executive Committee in July 2015 and heads our London investment team.

 John is head of Rathbone Greenbank Investments and is an investment director.
 In addition to managing bespoke private client and charity portfolios, John also sits on Rathbones’ Social and Environmental and Corporate Governance Committees.